ihom3/SocialTap/Sprint2.md

 6. F
 7. G

--Implemented logging in/logging out using apple, google, and facebook through Auth0 -Implemented skeleton of dashboard component that retrieves user object from Auth0 and their -Implemented authenticated route /dashboard that will redirect the user to the login page if they are not authenticated -Implemented header component
+- Implemented logging in/logging out using apple, google, and facebook through Auth0
+- Implemented skeleton of dashboard component that retrieves user object from Auth0 and their
+- Implemented authenticated route /dashboard that will redirect the user to the login page if they are not authenticated
+- Implemented header component
--Implemented custom user page that will fetch data from the backend database and use this information to render the user's social page based on the code provided to the URL.
+- Implemented custom user page that will fetch data from the backend database and use this information to render the user's social page based on the code provided to the URL.

 ### Unit Tests